jazzyjus/Social-Cafe-Sample/Readme.md

     * Drink is an action that is connected to a Beverage

  * **Objects: Beverage, BeverageCategory**
-   * Add a custom property 'category' to Beverage which points to a BeverageCategory object type.
+   * Add a custom property 'category' to Beverage and set it to the BeverageCategory object type.